FAIR-INNOVATION/FAIR-documentation/source/SDKManual/PythonRobotWebAPPProgramUse.rst

     "Prototype", "``ProgramLoad(program_name)``"
     "Description", "Load the specified job program"
-    "Parameter", "- ``program_name``：The name and path of the homework program, such as “/fraser/movej.lua”, where “/fraser/” is a fixed path"
+    "Parameter", "- ``program_name``:The name and path of the homework program, such as “/fraser/movej.lua”, where “/fraser/” is a fixed path"
-    "Return value", "- Success：[0]
+    "Return value", "- Success:[0]
-    - Failed：[errcode]"
+    - Failed:[errcode]"

 Code example
 ------------